Multilevel decompositions and norms for negative order Sobolev spaces: Proof of main results

 \textbf{Step 4.} Combining the results from Step~1--3 above we conclude that there exist $\phi_{\ell,E}\in \XX_{\ell,E}$ for all $E\in\widetilde\EE_\ell$ and $\ell=0,\dots,L$ such that

 and

 which finishes the proof. \end{proof}

 For the remainder of the proof we group the contributions $\phi_{\ell,E}$ that have the same scale (i.e., the supports are comparable).
 This allows us to establish a connection to a sequence of uniform refined meshes and, consequently, we can apply Theorem~\ref{thm:normequivInterpolation}.
+The technique of relating uniform and adaptive meshes is quite common and used in, e.g.,~\cite{CHX13,CNX12,CXZ12,HiptmairWuZheng2012,HypSing17}.
 To that end we need some further notation: The collection of elements in the sequence $(\TT_\ell)_{\ell=0}^L$ is denoted by

 Let $(\widehat\TT_m)_{m\in\N_0}$ denote a sequence of uniform refined meshes with $\widehat\TT_0 = \TT_0$.
-All quantities related to $\widehat\TT_m$ will be denoted with $\widehat h_m$, $\widehat\patch_m$, etc. We set
+All quantities related to $\widehat\TT_m$ will be denoted with $\widehat h_m$, $\widehat\patch_m$, $\projHmOneHat_m$, etc. We set